zenrocklabs/zenrock-validators/README.md

 ## Manual setup

+Note: If you're setting all services from scratch, you can use the standalone_setup.sh script, otherwise, please check the scaffold_setup folder for instructions on configuring a scaffold configuration.

 The script is provided as-is.
 We recommend using the Helm Chart as the primary installation method.
 Its configured only for testnet, with mainnet launch it will be re-configured

 Make sure that you have your Zenrockd Address generated with the command: